xenify-io/litepaper/README.md

 <br>

-- In the daily burn auctions on Arbitrum, users can burn from 1 to 10,000 batches.
-Each YSL burn batch equals 0.1 YSL, and each vXEN burn batch is equivalent to 10,000,000 vXEN.
+- In the daily burn auction on Arbitrum, participants have the option to burn vXEN and YSL.
+A user can opt to burn anywhere from 1 to 10,000 batches.
+To acquire a single batch, a user will need a minimum of 0.01 YSL, or 10,000,000 vXEN.
+At the end of the cycle, 50% of the XNF supply is distributed to participants of the burn auction based on the amount of batches burned.

+- In the daily ETH auction, participants receive 45% of the daily XNF supply as veXNF rewards, which are locked for one year before they become claimable.
+These rewards, once claimed, increase the participant's earning power for future ETH earnings.
 A native fee of 0.01 ETH applies per batch for both burn and ETH auctions.

-- Half of the daily XNF supply is distributed to participants of the daily burn auctions, split evenly between the YSL and vXEN Burn Auctions.
-For example, if 1 YSL batch and 10,000 vXEN batches are burned in a cycle, the user who burned the single YSL batch would receive a full 25% of the daily XNF supply, whereas the vXEN burners would divide the remaining 25% based on their burn contributions.

-- In the ETH auction, participants receive 45% of the daily XNF supply as veXNF rewards, which are locked for one year before they become claimable.
-These rewards, once claimed, increase the participant's earning power for future ETH earnings.
-Participants in the Swap auction are awarded the remaining 5% of the XNF supply as veXNF rewards, subject to the same one-year claimable lock, enhancing their earning power upon claiming.
+- Participants in the Swap auction are awarded the remaining 5% of the XNF supply as veXNF rewards, subject to the same one-year claimable lock, enhancing their earning power upon claiming.

 <br>